 Shortening is 100% fat, like lard, but it has no flavor at all.
 I also find that it feels greasy as you chew it.
 It has a higher melting point and is much easier to work with than lard or butter.
 You can use ¼ cup shortening and ¾ cup butter in this recipe if you like.

-📞 The last word
+📞 Wrapping it up: the last word

-Buttery.
-Golden brown.
-Pastry that simply disappears on your tongue in a burst of glory.
-A flaky pie crust recipe is worth it's weight in gold when it works - and this one does! !
+A flaky pie crust recipe is worth its weight in gold when it works - and this one does!

 So I will be totally honest with y'all.
-It took me almost 15 years to learn to make a decent pie crust -- and then it took me another several years to level up to amazing.
+It took me almost 15 years to learn to make a perfect pie crust.

 I tried hundreds of recipes and followed endless instructions.
-In the end I always seemed to end up with a crust that was heavy and chewy or so crumbly it was unusable
+In the end, I always seemed to end up with a crust that was heavy and chewy or so crumbly it was unusable

 I mean, when a recipe tells you to cut in the butter until it looks like pebbles, or is the size of small peas, what does that even mean?